-To configure the hostname and Clone MAC Address information for your Router, select Internet Settings, then go to the Clone MAC address tab.
-The Hostname and MAC Address screen displays.
+To configure the Hostname and Clone MAC Address information for your Router, select Internet Settings, then go to the Clone MAC address tab.

-Figure 67 Hostname and Clone MAC Address Screen
+Figure 62 Hostname and Clone MAC Address Screen

 - 1 Some ISPs require a host name.
 If your ISP has this requirement, enter the host name in the Host Name field. - 2 Three different ways to configure the WAN MAC Address: - If your ISP requires an assigned MAC address, enter the values in the WAN MAC address field.